savagerunderscorelex/musicislife/logs.md

 5:54 PM LETSSSSSSSSSSSSSSSSSSS GOOOOOOOOOOOOOO
 I finally got the video container to stay on the right side, and i also got the video container child elements to be centered too!!!

+## 10/23

+7:49 PM I'm trying to work on the animation for the vinyls.
+I create the animation itself, but I'm trying to figure out the controls for pausing and playing the animation on clicking a vinyl.